MarkvHeusden/WiFan/README.md

 }
 ````

 Getting this final code was a pain in the ass.
 Almost all manuals online are outdated and are using an old version of ArduinoJson or other obsolete pieces of code.
-This is just a few of the many error messages I've
+This is just a few of many error messages I got.

 <img src="img/a.png" alt="error 1" width="500"/>